deepakandeli/SMAX_MIG_TOOL_AUTO/README.md

 - 1.10 Fixes related to expanding the validation screen
 - 1.11 Fixes the "No component selected for deployment" scenario
 - 1.12 Added Try-Catch block to progress if one of the iteration fails instead of terminating the job
+- 1.13 Displaying Validation result screen
+- 1.14 Moved Override flag logic to limit it to Override selection and Profile selection